 “Your word is a lamp to my feet and a light to my path.”

 Ever had a difficult decision to make and didn’t know the right choice?
 God lets us know in this verse that he is our guide.
-The words he has laid out in the Bible are symbolized as a being a lamp and a light.
-They shine, illuminating the way before us.
-They keep us from stubbing our toe in dark.
-They help us go down the right path…head in the right direction.
+His words shine, illuminating the way before us like a lamp or a light would.
+His words keep us from stubbing our toe in dark.
+They help us go down the right path and head in the right direction.
 This is why consistent, daily reading of the Bible is so important.

 “As iron sharpens iron so one person sharpens another.”